ronrio/VesselSegmentor/README.md

 # VesselSegmentor
 This project is for IT-Management Course.
-It is a GUI tool to segment blood vessels from a volumetric structures such as (.DICOM) and visualise it in 3D with different options of visualisations
+It is a GUI tool to segment blood vessels from a volumetric structures (.DICOM & .NIFTI) and visualise it in 3D with segmentation mask visualization over 2D slice images.